AlessiaCanevotti/miR_RF-TOOL/README.md

 ### Installation

-1. Conda installation in command line (use the provided CONDA installation instructions file)
+1. Conda Installation in Command Line:
+- Follow the provided instructions in the CONDA installation file to install Conda on your system.
-2. Activating the Conda environment --> once Conda is installed, use the provided `configuration_file.yml` file to create an environment suitable for running the miR_RF Tool.
+2. Activating the Conda environment:
+- Once Conda is installed, use the provided `configuration_file.yml` file to create an environment suitable for running the miR_RF Tool.
 In the command line, navigate to the directory containing the `configuration_file.yml` file and type the following command:

    ```bash
    conda env create -f configuration_file.yml